daswami/spanish-practice/README.md

 - Click "Stop" to end the recording.
 - Click "Send" to send your transcription to the AI and receive a response.
 - You can reset the conversation at any time using the "Reset" button.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments